saikanthpy/Awesome-FDE-Roadmap/README.md

 ---

 ### Phase 3: The Consulting Mindset (The "Forward" in FDE)
-*An FDE is a "Technical Diplomat."
+*An FDE is a "Technical Diplomat".
 You must solve the people problems to allow the technical solutions to work.*

 *   **Structured Problem Solving (MECE):** Mutually Exclusive, Collectively Exhaustive.
 Break a massive "AI Strategy" into small, non-overlapping technical tasks.
 *   **The Pyramid Principle:** Start with the answer first.
-Executives want the "So What?" before the technical "How."
+Executives want the "So What?" before the technical "How".
 *   **80/20 Value Scoping:** Identify the 20% of features that will solve 80% of the client's pain.
 Avoid "Gold-Plating" (building complex features no one asked for).
 *   **The Art of the Discovery Call:** Learning to ask "Why?" five times to find the root cause of a business problem.
-*   **Requirements Translation:** Turning a CEO's "I want more efficiency" into a Jira Ticket for "Optimizing Route Pathfinding Algorithm."
+*   **Requirements Translation:** Turning a CEO's "I want more efficiency" into a Jira Ticket for "Optimizing Route Pathfinding Algorithm".

 #### 📚 Phase 3 Resources
-*   **[The Trusted Advisor](https://trustedadvisor.com/books/the-trusted-advisor):** How to move from being a "vendor" to a "partner."
+*   **[The Trusted Advisor](https://trustedadvisor.com/books/the-trusted-advisor):** How to move from being a "vendor" to a "partner".
 *   **[The Pyramid Principle (Summary)](https://medium.com/lessons-from-mckinsey/the-pyramid-principle-7313f05560):** The gold standard for executive communication.
 *   **[How to Win Friends and Influence People](https://www.amazon.com/How-Win-Friends-Influence-People/dp/0671027034):** Sounds cliché, but vital for dealing with resistant IT staff at client sites.
 *   **[The McKinsey Way](https://www.amazon.com/McKinsey-Way-Ethan-M-Rasiel/dp/0070534489):** Frameworks for thinking about business problems like an engineer.